Our Approach to Land

 Protecting Critical Habitat and Areas of High Biodiversity

-Arch and its subsidiary operations are committed to evaluating all projects for potential impacts to critical habitats, as defined by the U.S. Endangered Species Act (ESA).
-In addition, Arch routinely reviews all projects to identify areas of significant importance to endangered species of flora and fauna.
+Arch and its subsidiary operations are committed to evaluating projects for potential impacts to critical habitats, as defined by the U.S. Endangered Species Act (ESA).
+In addition, Arch routinely reviews projects to identify areas of significant importance to endangered species of flora and fauna.
 Such evaluations are routinely required as part of the environmental assessments and environmental impact statements that must be conducted prior to mining on federal coal reserves.

 Furthermore, Arch assesses potential impacts on endangered species and habitats of critical importance as part of the application process for all coal mining permits issued under the Surface Mining Control & Reclamation Act (SMCRA) and the Clean Water Act (CWA).
 These reviews apply the external standards required for identifying critical habitat and vulnerable natural resource systems.
 These external standards are stipulated by Section 3(5)(A) of the ESA; Section 762.11 of the SMCRA “Areas Unsuitable for Mining” regulation; Part 779 of the SMCRA Minimum Requirements for Review of Environmental Resources; and CWA Sections 402 and 404, among other regulatory provisions.
 These and other U.S. federal regulations require review of overall environmental resources, vegetation, soil, water and climate impacts.